Filipe-A-Cruz/devops-23-24-JPE-PSM-1231828/CA5/readme.md

 As a remainder, the visibility of my repository has been set to Public since ca3-part2.

-Below is screenshot shot archived artifacts and the newly created Javadoc tab in the sidebar,
+Below is a screenshot showing the archived artifacts and the newly created Javadoc tab in the sidebar,

 ![alt text](jenkins-part2.png "Title")